 - Product liability, including defective medications, auto parts, appliances, or toys

 - Intentional acts, such as assault

-- A death that occurred during the commission of a crime, such as a death occurring due to a car accident caused by a bank robber who was in the process of fleeing from police
+- A death that occurred during the commission of a crime, such as a death occurring due to a car accident caused by a bank robber who was fleeing from police

-Individuals who can file a wrongful death lawsuit or obtain compensation from one include:
+Individuals who may obtain compensation from a wrongful death lawsuit include: